heig-vd-dai-course/heig-vd-dai-course/17-evaluation-2/PRESENTATION.md

 ---

-The evaluation will be done on the computer with the help of the HEIG-VD online evaluation platform.
+The evaluation will be done on paper and is made up of two parts:

-You must be connected to the _**HEIG-VD**_ network or connected to the VPN to access the evaluation platform.

-Once you are done, mark your evaluation as done and you can leave the room quietly.
+1. A first part of 35 minutes
+2. A second part of 25 minutes

+A break between the two parts will be given.

 ## Chapters evaluated